succinctlabs/mudvrf/README.md

 pnpm install
 pnpm run dev
 ```
-This setup will not use the VRF and instead use randomness available from your operating system (to use the real VRF, set `USE_MOCK=false` in `packages/example-contracts/.env` but you will need to install Go 1.20+).
+This setup will not use the VRF and instead use randomness available from your operating system (to use the real VRF, set `USE_MOCK=false` in `.env` but you will need to install Go 1.20+).

 **Open `localhost:3000` in your browser and play some Blackjack!**